PhillipHoejbjerg/ClimateGraph/index.md

 {% include fig5_SeverityVS.html %}

 The two plots seem to show the same story, namely that the severity of the natural disasters, don't affect either number of posts or opinion of the Redditors.
-However, the Pearson Correlations disagrees!
-With Pearson correlations of p-value 0.023 and 0.16 respectively, we can't conclude any correlation based on the opinion (with 95% confidence) - but we *can* say that the severity is correlated with the number of posts!
+However, the Pearson Correlation disagrees!
+With Pearson correlations of p-value 0.023 and 0.16 respectively, we can't conclude any correlation based on the *opinion* (with 95% confidence) - but we *can* say that the severity is correlated with the number of posts!

 Thinking of the kinds of data we have available, we can say with certainty that the number of posts, don't influence the severity of Natural Disasters - at least we hope not, as that would mean that posting on Reddit strengthens natural disasters :O)